-1.3 Duration of personal data storage
+1.3 Place and duration of personal data storage

-1.4 Transfer to third countries
+1.4 Data transfer to third countries

-If we process data in a third country (i.e. outside the European Union (EU) or the European Economic Area (EEA)) or do so as part of the use of third-party services or disclosure or transfer of data, or if we process data in a third country (i.e. outside the European Union (EU) or The European Economic Area (EEA)), or if we do this as part of the use of third-party services or disclosure, the transfer of data to third parties, then the only reason for doing so is fulfillment of our (preliminary) contractual obligations, based on your consent, on a legal obligation or our legitimate interests.
-Provided that there are no legal or contractual obstacles, we process or allow data processing in a third country only if there are special conditions in accordance with Article 44 and the following provisions of the DS-GVO (General Data Protection Regulation), i.e. processing is carried out, for example, on the basis of special guarantees, such as an officially recognized conclusion on compliance of the level of confidentiality with EU standards, or compliance with officially recognized special contractual obligations (so-called “standard contractual provisions”).
+If we process data in a third country (e.g. outside the European Union (EU) or the European Economic Area (EEA)) or if we do so as part of the use of third-party services or disclosure or transfer of data, or if we process data in a third country (i.e. outside the European Union (EU) or The European Economic Area (EEA)), or if we do this as part of the use of third-party services or disclosure, the transfer of data to third parties occurs only if it is done to fulfill our (preliminary) contractual obligations, on the basis of your consent, legal obligation or on the basis of our legitimate interests.
+Subject to legal or contractual permissions, we process or authorize the processing of data in a third country only if there are special requirements of article 44 and further of the General Data Protection Regulation, meaning that processing is carried out, for example, on the basis of special guarantees, such as an officially recognized level of data protection that meets EU requirements, or compliance with officially recognized special contractual obligations (for example, called “Standard Contractual Provisions”).

-2.1 Log Files
+2.1 Log files

 2.2 Malware detection and log data analysis

-At the same time, we or our third-party service provider process credentials, contact data, content data, contract data, usage data, metadata and communication data of users of our website based on our legitimate interests in effective and reliable provision of this Internet service platform in accordance with Article 6, Chapter 1, paragraph f of the DS-GVO (General Data Protection Regulation) in combination with Article 28 of the General Data Protection Regulation (conclusion of an order processing contract).
+At the same time, we or our data processor process inventory data, contact data, content data, contract data, usage data, metadata and communication data of users of our website based on our legitimate interests in the effective and secure provision of this online offer in accordance with article 6, paragraph 1 point (f) of the General Data Protection Regulation.
+Article 28 of the General Data Protection Regulation (conclusion of an order processing contract).
 The legitimate interest stems from the purposes of data collection mentioned above.

-If you send us an email or fax, the data that you transmit (for example, first name, last name, address) and the information specified in the letter or fax will be saved.
-The information contained in the fax, as well as the personal data that you provide for the purposes of contacting and processing your requests.
+If you send us a letter or fax, the data provided by you (for example, first name, last name, address) and the data specified in the letter or fax will be saved.
+The information contained in the fax, as well as the personal data that you can provide, is stored for the purpose of establishing contact and processing your request.

-4.1 Right to receive information
+4.1 The right to receive information

 a) processing purposes;